 One of my longer-term clients, for instance, had weight loss as his goal but of course that was just the tip of the iceberg.
 Why did he eat the way he did?
 How could he develop a healthier sense of body image?
 What were the ways to feed his unmet needs that did not involve high-fat pre-prepared foods?
 Could we separate his here and now from his past struggles to break his sweet-eating habit?
 Part of this involved discussion, some of it meant that he chose to follow a strength training program that I developed for him and that he performed on his own time, and part of it meant–sad but true–that sometimes he had to work through being really frustrated and upset about not being able to eat cinnamon rolls and cake and cookies or pizzas, burgers, or fries when he was lonely, tired, or overwhelmed.

 But my goal for the client, one that we shared for him, was that he would become habituated to the healthy lifestyle choices and confident in his capacity to learn and to grow beyond our time together.
 This I did by drawing him out of his conditioned thinking and by helping him to develop his talents in self knowledge and care.
 For each person, this is a different process.
 Socratic questioning allows a client to enjoy the thrill of exploration and discovery, and it trains you to be a discerning thinker when it comes to your health and wellbeing.
 Yes, I do help clients with an exercise program or a mindfulness practice, and certainly I can educate regarding nutrition.
-When I am a licensed acupuncturist and herbalist (this should be by the start of summer 2017), TCM will certainly be the foundation of my healthcare practice.
+When I am a licensed acupuncturist and herbalist (this should be by the end of summer/start of fall 2017), TCM will certainly be the foundation of my healthcare practice.
 But the best coaching I can give for anyone, in the clinic or as a coach, I think, is akin to the education I provided in my previous career–in other words, it is a process that is dynamic and geared towards fostering critical thinking, active engagement, personalized instruction, and eventual mastery of the topic at hand.
 For my weight loss client, this meant a solid six months of work that paid off in the end.

 If you are thinking about a health coach, do check around and do go into it with some self-awareness and knowledge of your goals.
 Meet with the person (or if it’s long-distance, have a good conversation on the phone or via Skype) and make sure you are comfortable.
 Once you decide that the coach is right for you, then figure out how long it will take to achieve your goals And then get ready for some hard work, some joyful new lessons and experiences, and–if all goes well–lifelong change that makes the entire investment well worth what you expended during your time together.
 If ever there was a time to begin to genuinely attend to your own heath, it is now.
 And if you just get started, and you keep at it, you really will be glad once the lessons start to become lifestyles and the health habits become part of who you are and how you feel.